Plumbing Venting System Explained: How It Works & Code Requirements

 Are air admittance valves (AAVs) allowed by code?

-AAVs are permitted under the 2024 IPC and in many local jurisdictions as an alternative to traditional roof vents in specific situations.
-However, some jurisdictions — particularly those following the UPC — restrict or prohibit AAV use.
-Before installing one, verify that your local code allows it and that the device is installed in an accessible, code-compliant location above the flood rim of the fixture it serves.
+AAVs are permitted under the 2024 IPC and in most IPC-based states when installed per ASSE 1051/1050 standards.
+However, Minnesota still prohibits them outright, and many UPC-based jurisdictions like parts of California and Oregon restrict them unless an engineered design or alternative-methods approval is obtained.
+Before installing one, verify that your local code allows it and that the device is accessible and installed above the flood rim of the fixture it serves.

 Can I install a plumbing vent myself?